Sool, Switzerland

 Sool is a village, and former municipality, in the municipality of Glarus Süd and canton of Glarus in Switzerland.

 History

-Sool is first mentioned between 1303-07 as soler tagwan.
+Sool is first mentioned between 1303 and 1307 as soler tagwan.

 On 1 January 2011, Sool became part of the new municipality of Glarus Süd.

 Geography

-The village of Sool is situated at an elevation of 637 m on a prehistoric landslide, between the valleys of the Linth and Sernf rivers.
+The village of Sool is situated at an elevation of 637 m on a prehistoric landslide, betwe the valleys of the Linth and Sernf rivers.
 The village of Schwanden lies below it, at the confluence of both rivers.

 Sool has an area, as defined by the former municipal boundaries in 2006, of 13.3 km2, covering a considerable area to the north and east of the village.
 This area reaches up to the peak of the Gufelstock (2436 m).
 Of this area, 23.6% is used for agricultural purposes, while 42% is forested.
 Of the rest of the land, 1.2% is settled (buildings or roads) and the remainder (33.2%) is non-productive (rivers, glaciers or mountains).